mrmcc3/yo-theme-helix/README.md

 #### 2024-09-15

+- Support jump labels `gw`.
+- Primary cursor is now bold.
+- If enabled only the primary cursorline/column is shown.
 - Highlight HTML `tags` as keywords, dim attributes.
 - Use dotted underline for inlay hints.
 - Simplify markup highlighting (Markdown etc.) to prefer modifiers.
 Tweak quote